Searching for scalar field dark matter with LIGO

-Laser interferometers, with their extreme sensitivity to minute length changes, have revolutionized astronomy with a wide range of gravitational-wave (GW) detections over the last years~\cite{theligoscientificcollaboration2023}.
-Due to their capabilities at or beyond quantum limits, GW detectors can also be used directly in the search for new physics, without the mediation of gravitational waves, as for example in the search for dark matter (DM).
+Laser interferometers, with their extreme sensitivity to minute length changes, have revolutionized astronomy with a wide range of gravitational-wave (GW) detections over the last years~\cite{abbott2023}.
+Due to their capabilities at or beyond quantum limits, GW detectors can also be used directly in the search for new physics, without the mediation of gravitational waves, for example in the search for dark matter (DM).
 Several ideas have been put forward as to how different candidates of DM can directly couple to GW detectors, ranging from scalar field DM~\cite{stadnik2015,grote2019,Morisaki2019} to dark photon DM~\cite{pierce2018,Morisaki2021}, and to clumpy DM coupling gravitationally or through an additional Yukawa force~\cite{hall2018}.
-Scalar field DM can act in two ways: it \emph{accelerates} objects if a gradient of the field is present across them, and it \emph{expands} objects (and changes their refractive index) without a net acceleration.
+Scalar field DM influences objects by \emph{accelerating} them when a field gradient exists, and by \emph{expanding} them (and altering their refractive index) without net acceleration.
 Upper limits for scalar field DM have been set using data from the GEO\,600 GW detector~\cite{vermeulen2021a}, the Fermilab Holometer~\cite{Aiello2022}, and LIGO~\cite{Fukusumi2023}.
 The scalar field searches of the GEO\,600 and Holometer instruments used the dominant \emph{expansion} (and refractive index) effect in those instruments, while the work of \cite{Fukusumi2023} used the \emph{acceleration} effect.
 Likewise, upper limits on Dark photon DM, which is in simplified terms represented by a vector field causing objects to accelerate, have been set using data from the first (O1) and third (O3) observing runs of the LIGO detectors~\cite{guo2019,DPDM2022}.

 In this work, we analyse the \emph{expansion} effect of scalar field DM on dual-recycled Fabry-Pérot Michelson interferometers such as LIGO~\cite{Aasi_2015}, Virgo~\cite{Acernese_2015}, or KAGRA~\cite{10.1093/ptep/ptaa125}.
 We also develop enhanced spectral search techniques that are optimised to search efficiently at a lower frequency (\textit{i.e.} mass) range of DM, and apply these to search for DM signatures using data of the third observing run of the two LIGO observatories.
 Not finding viable candidates, we set new upper limits that surpass existing bounds by up to three orders of magnitude in a frequency band from \SIrange{10}{180}{\hertz}, and are competitive up to \SI{5000}{\hertz}.